ambrop72/aprinter/README.md

 Board-specific notes:

-  * Duet, RADDS, RAMPS-FD: SD card is used for configuration storage.
+  * Duet, RADDS, RAMPS-FD, 4pi, Melzi: SD card is used for configuration storage.
-  * RAMPS, Melzi: EEPROM in the microcontroller is used.
+  * RAMPS: EEPROM in the microcontroller is used.
-  * 4pi: The internal flash is used for storage, which gets erased every time the device is programmed.

 Runtime configuration commands: